saidulIslam1602/K-Chief-Marine-Automation-Platform/docs/MIDDLEWARE.md

 ## Overview

-The K-Chief Marine Automation Platform implements a comprehensive middleware pipeline for handling cross-cutting concerns including request validation, rate limiting, logging, performance monitoring, and response caching.
+The HMI Marine Automation Platform implements a comprehensive middleware pipeline for handling cross-cutting concerns including request validation, rate limiting, logging, performance monitoring, and response caching.
 This document describes all middleware components and their configuration.

 ## Middleware Pipeline Order